The Caring Princess

 Alice and Louis left for Hesse a few days later but her place of residence had already sparked controversy and Alice’s popularity in Hesse was already at its lowest as the small state could not afford to provide a place suitable for the daughter of a queen.
 Despite that, when Alice finally arrived in Darmstadt, she had Louis were greeted warmly by the crowds despite the bad weather.

-In 1863, a pregnant Alice returned to England for her brother, Bertie’s wedding to Alexandra of Denmark and ended up giving birth to her first child, Victoria, on 5 April, in the presence of her mother.
-The birth of a second daughter, Elizabeth, on 1 November 1864, would strain the relationship between Alice and her mother as Alice chose to breastfeed her children herself, something Queen Victoria abhorred.
+In 1863, a pregnant Alice returned to England for the wedding of her brother, Albert Edward, to Alexandra of Denmark and ended up giving birth to her first child, Victoria, on 5 April, in the presence of her mother.
+The birth of a second daughter, Elisabeth, on 1 November 1864, would strain the relationship between Alice and her mother as Alice chose to breastfeed her children herself, something Queen Victoria abhorred.
 Unfortunately, it was the start of a rift that would only grow wider as time went on because Victoria was jealous of Alice’s happiness and Alice despaired of her mother’s prolonged mourning.

 In 1866, tensions in the family were heightened when Austria declared war on Prussia with Hesse firmly on the Austrian side which meant Alice and her sister Victoria were technically enemies.
 Alice, pregnant with her third child, sent her older daughters to live in England while Louis went off to war.
 After the child, another daughter, Irene, was born, Alice devoted herself to nursing wounded soldiers, using the methods promoted by her friend, Florence Nightingale, but still putting herself at great risk from disease.